Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for combinatorial translation surfaces via triangulated surfaces

 \begin{remark} The uniqueness condition in property 1 automatically follows from the existence condition in property 1 since any two distinct vertices in $S_Y$ are at least distance $1$ apart in the $S_Y$-metric.
-The uniqueness condition in property 2 automatically follows from property 1 and the existence condition in property 2 since two distinct vertices in $S_Y$ can have at most one edge between them. \end{remark}
+Because $S_Y$ is a locally bounded combinatorial translation surface, two vertices of $S_Y$ cannot have two distinct edges between them.
+Thus the uniqueness condition in property 2 automatically follows from property 1 and the existence condition in property 2. \end{remark}